What Is Academic Jazz, Does It matter?

 You might find as much melancholy in New York Is Full of Lonely People by the Art Ensemble of Chicago as you would find in the Sound of Silence by Simon and Garfunkel.
-Blues March by Art Blakey and Jazz Messengers and We and Them by Bob Marley and the Wailers can be considered understated appeals to militancy and resistance to the ears of many listeners.
+Blues March by Art Blakey and Jazz Messengers and We and Them by Bob Marley and the Wailers we can consider as understated appeals to militancy and resistance to the ears of many listeners.
 The Photograph by the Beatles can precipitate nostalgia, so can The Key by the Art Ensemble of Chicago.
-It is the sheer felt experience of these pieces of music that conjures up these impressions, spontaneously or through reflection.
-We cannot forget, academia has the right to examine both fact/reason and felt experience as it pleases.
-Falling in love while listening to How Deep Is Your Love by the Bee Gees might be a good idea, have you tried on it with Sketches of Melba by Eric Dolphy?
+It is the sheer felt experience of these pieces of music that conjures up these impressions spontaneously or through reflection.
+Time and conditions play a role too.

-Whether you seek the felt experience of the music for its sake or pursue an academic inquiry into it the art form as a subject (or appreciate the intersection where they both meet), jazz is a distinct living expression that has enough on offer for everyone to enjoy and ponder.
+Whether you seek the felt experience of the music for its sake or pursue an academic inquiry into it the art form as a subject (or appreciate the intersection where they both meet), jazz is a distinct living expression that is nigh boundless has enough on offer for everyone to enjoy and ponder.